Patrick Nagel: Legacy

-The passage of time has brought about a popular and critical reevaluation.
-"Completely recovered from his low period in the late '80s, his work now holds a place in the pop art tradition of Lichtenstein and Warhol," writes pop culture critic Jacob Shelton.

 Nagel's works "capture the emotional state of an era: 1980s American desire, collective materialistic aspiration, a Less than Zero state of mind", said Alex Israel, whom Duran Duran hired to create the album art for their 2015 release Paper Gods, which visually references Nagel's famous Rio cover.

+The short-lived cartoon Moonbeam City starring Rob Lowe and Elizabeth Banks based all of its characters on the male and female models of Nagel’s work.
+Its architectural aesthetic also borrowed from Nagel’s minimalist sensibilities and applied them to the chrome and tile designs of the Memphis Group, which created the predominant deco-influenced style of the 1980s.

-Art Market
+Art market

 Nagel prints flooded the market in the 1980s.
 Nagel's manager, Karl Bornstein, president of Mirage Editions Inc., continued publication of Nagel's works after his death, including open edition prints and mass-market posters.
 In addition, in 1991, the FBI discovered and dismantled a counterfeiting ring which flooded the market with forged serigraphs.
 While this contributed to Nagel's cultural ubiquity—Nagel artwork was in a reported two million homes worldwide—it also served to exploit the brand and ultimately, dramatically lowered its value.

 By 2019, the market showed signs of a comeback, with one of his original works from 1982 selling for $112,500 at auction, nearly doubling its estimated value, while limited-run silkscreen posters can go for several thousand dollars.
 Nagel has also had a resurgence in the form of collaborations with mass-market brands.
 In 2020, fast fashion retailer Forever 21 launched an apparel collection featuring Nagel portraits.